dk14/wolfram-mega/docs/README.md

 ## Sybyl attacks resistance

 This, combined with mempool evictions, provides resistance to Sybil-attacks: it is more beneficial for a single coherent physical identity to accumulate PoW under a single `OracleId` rather than shutter it across **small identities** which would be likely `low pow` **evicted** from pool.

 Meaningful identities are selected based on competition in a mempool with finite capacity.

+Proof:

-**Each weak pow is subject to restriction:**
+**Each weak pow is subject to threshold restriction.
+Weak pows surviving selection**

 $weakSelection = \sum (weakPow_i > mempoolThreshold)$

-**Sum of weak pow is subject to:**
+**Sum of weak pow surviving slection (either 0 or sum)**

 $strongSelection = megaPow > mempoolThreshold$,
 where